Flohhhhh/simple-pt/README.md

 Simple "peacetime" script for FiveM RP servers which disables firing and shows status.

 INSTALLATION:
-- drag simple_pt folder into your resources folder
+- drag simple-pt folder into your resources folder
 - add "ensure simple-pt" to your server.cfg

 USE: